elbixos/MyLearningOfHaskell/Allumettes/README.md

 Let's implement Min Max.

 For that, we need to know if IA is playing or it's adversary.
-We'il use the following convention : **ia** is a value of 1 if the IA plays, and -1 if the adversary plays.
+We'il use the following convention : **ia** is a value of 1 if the AI plays, and -1 if the adversary plays.

 - evaluate_grid : given a **grid** and a value of **ia**,